Adarsh-aot/screenplay/very past Christmas memory /Updated and more mysterious file  .md

 ### Scene 15
 **INT.
 LOCKED ROOM - MOMENTS LATER**

 *The group stands at the threshold, hesitant and deeply shaken.
-No one moves. **Mother** stands at the center, cold and unyielding.*
+No one moves. **DR Emily** stands at the center, cold and unyielding.*

-**Mother:** (staring each of them down) Do you understand now?
+**DR Emily:** (staring each of them down) Do you understand now?
 I brought you here to face yourselves, to feel every ounce of pain you caused her… and me.

 **Detective:** (in a hushed voice) You... you set this up?

-**Mother:** Yes.
+**DR Emily:** Yes.
 I needed each of you to see yourselves for what you really are. (pauses, her voice chilling) This was her justice.

 *The group members look at each other, horrified and remorseful.
 The open door beckons them, yet they seem frozen with dread.*